spcl/serverless-benchmarks/docs/platforms.md

 ## Architectures

-By default, SeBS defaults functions built for the x64 (x86_64) architecture.
-On AWS, functions can also be build and deployed for ARM CPUs to benefit from Graviton CPUs available on Lambda.
+By default, SeBS builds functions for the x64 (x86_64) architecture.
+On AWS, functions can also be built and deployed for ARM CPUs to benefit from Graviton CPUs available on Lambda.
 This change primarily affects functions that make use of dependencies with native builds, such as `torch`, `numpy` or `ffmpeg`.

-Such functions can be build as code packages on any platforms, as we rely on package managers like pip and npm to provide binary dependencies.
+Such functions can be built as code packages on any platform, as we rely on package managers like pip and npm to provide binary dependencies.
 However, special care is needed to build Docker containers: since installation of packages is a part of the Docker build, we cannot natively execute binaries based on ARM containers on x86 CPUs.
-To build multi-platform images, we recommend to follow official [Docker guidelines](https://docs.docker.com/build/building/multi-platform/#build-multi-platform-images) and provide static QEMU installation.
+To build multi-platform images, we recommend following official [Docker guidelines](https://docs.docker.com/build/building/multi-platform/#build-multi-platform-images) and providing a static QEMU installation.
 On Ubuntu-based distributions, this requires installing an OS package and executing a single Docker command to provide seamless emulation of ARM containers.

 ### Multi-platform Docker Images

 Build images, which encapsulate package building, are available as both x64 and arm64 for Python and Node.js on AWS Lambda.
-To rebuild multi-plaform images, an additional flag is needed to enable the internal `docker buildx` command:
+To rebuild multi-platform images, an additional flag is needed to enable the internal `docker buildx` command:

 ```bash
 sebs docker build --image-type build --language python --deployment aws --language-version 3.11 --multi-platform